elotroalex/tcd7/_program/directory.md

 <br>

-In this exercise we will compile a collective list of Caribbean Digital Scholarship resources as a community by leveraging social media and a co-produced spreadsheet.
-After we have collected the data, a few of us will produce a polished directory online that will allow us to browse, preview and search the bibliography of projects and resources we compile.
-This exercise will hopefully be the beginning of a tradition we can repeat every other few years that would enrich our collective directory.
+This collaborative curation of digital resources concerning the Caribbean and its diasporas engages the community in compiling entries in an open, shared online dataset.
+Over the course of two months, contributors will co-produce an online directory that allows users to browse, preview, and search a comprehensive, open-source bibliographical archive.
+We hope this will be the beginning of a tradition we can repeat in subsequent years to enrich this dynamic community resource.